Archives for category: Guest Services

 We just call them Guests.

-Harley Manning and Kerry Bodine, customer experience analysts at Forrester Research, have just released a new book entitled “Outside In.”
+Just over two years ago, Harley Manning and Kerry Bodine, customer experience analysts at Forrester Research, released a book entitled “Outside In.”
 Subtitled The Power of Putting Customers at the Center of Your Business, Outside In offers a complete road map to attaining the experience advantage.

 The Value of Guest Experience